7th Sigulda Infantry Regiment's Bermontiad Battle, awarding of Grand Duchess Valija Veščūna with the Lāčplēsis War Order in Alūksne

-Our 7th Sigulda Infantry Regiment had settled near Aluksne.
-The ceremony itself (presentation of the Lāčplēsis War Order) took place in about this way.
-The troops had lined up in the square, the order was awarded by the President of Latvia Čakste.
+Our 7th Sigulda Infantry Regiment was stationed near Alūksne.
+The ceremony itself (presentation of the Lāčplēsis War Order) went something like this.
+The troops were lined up in the square, the order was awarded by the President of Latvia, Čakste.
 I was invited to Alūksne Castle, where a festive lunch was held.
-After that, we watched the troop debts through the windows of Alūksne Castle.
-I only remember a few who were with me - Colonel Frickaus, his wife. ”
+After that, we watched the parade of troops through the windows of Alūksne Castle.
+I only remember a few who were with me - Colonel Frickaus, his wife.”

-LNVM virtual exhibition "Knight of the Lāčplēsis War Order - Valerija Valija Veščuna-Jansone" https://www.youtube.com/watch?v=ZtOtskNlhZQ
+LNVM virtual exhibition "Cavalier of the Order of the Lāčplēsis War - Valerija Valija Veščuna-Jansone" https://www.youtube.com/watch?v=ZtOtskNlhZQ

 Storyteller: Valija Valerija Veščunas-Jansone; Wrote down this story: Ralfs Vilands